 Bot frameworks/platforms support varying degrees of scalability.
 To ensure that the growing number of users will not cause architectural and performance problems, you should choose your bot's framework wisely.
 For example, considering potential scalability issues even before you start implementing your bot's logic

 The value of most production bots relies on their ability to access and manipulate external data and systems (services).
-External services, like databases, scheduling systems, CRM, NLP can be used to provide data or conversational processing.
+External services, like databases, scheduling systems, CRM, and NLP can be used to provide data or conversational processing.

 The framework simplifies the connection of a bot with these services and ensures ease of access to them through the bot host.